KhanLab-AppleDiseases/Canopy-Analysis/README.md

 # Canopy System Phenotyping with PlantCV

-The canopy phenotyping pipelines from the paper "Impact of scion and rootstock genotype on apple root system architecture."
+The canopy phenotyping pipelines from the paper "Scion and rootstock genotypes drive root system dynamics in modern apple orchards."

 ## Description
 This code is designed to phenotype apple canopy images.